usf-cs212-spring2021/usf-cs212-spring2021.github.io/_projects/project-1.md

   - Process command-line arguments to determine the input to process and output to produce.
 See the [Input](#input) and [Output](#output) sections below for specifics.

-  - Create a custom **inverted index** data structure that stores a mapping from a word stem to the file path(s) the word was found, and the position(s) in that file the word is located.
+  - Create a custom **inverted index** data structure that stores a mapping from a word stem to the location(s) the word was found, and the position(s) in that file the word is located.
 The positions should start at 1. *This will require nesting multiple built-in data structures.*

   - If provided a directory as input, find all files within that directory and all subdirectories and parse each text file found.
 Any files that end in the `.text` or `.txt` extension (case insensitive) should be considered a text file.
-If provided a single file as input, only parse that individual file.
+If provided a single file as input, only parse that individual file (regardless of its extension).

       - Use the `UTF-8` character encoding for all file processing, including reading and writing.